On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Introduction

 The present paper is an attempt to analyze more systematically the issue of the spectral properties of non-selfadjoint compact perturbations of Hamiltonians exhibiting some absolutely continuous spectrum.
 In particular, we show various relationships between the regularity of the perturbation and, first the properties of the discrete spectrum, second the existence of some LAP.
-In order to relate our approach with the existing literature, we have focused our discussion on non-selfadjoint compact perturbations of the discrete Schr\"odinger operator in dimension one.
-However, most of the strategies developed in this case can be adapted to many standard models in mathematical physics.
-This is the purpose of a forthcoming work.
+With a view towards discretized models of non-selfadjoint operators \cite{bgsz}, we have focused our discussion on non-selfadjoint compact perturbations of the discrete Schr\"odinger operator in dimension one.
 For a study of non-selfadjoint discrete Schr\"odinger operator in random regimes, we refer the reader to \cite{dav, dav02}.

 We have articulated this paper on the two following axes.